VillagerUnknown/ImmortalVillagers/README.md

 * enableVillagerDamageButRespawn - Allow damage to Villagers but Respawn Villagers at the Nearest Bed.
 (Default: false)
 * enableNitwitEducation - Allow converting Nitwits into Villagers without a profession by interacting with them while holding a Book.
 (Default: false)
-* enableVillagerStupidification - Allow converting Villagers into Nitwits by interacting with them while holding a Book renamed to the set config value.
+* enableVillagerStupidification - Allow converting Villagers into Nitwits by interacting with them while holding a Stick renamed to the set config value.
 (Default: false)
-* villagerStupidificationItemName - The required name of the Book to convert Villagers to Nitwits.
+* villagerStupidificationItemName - The required name of the Stick to convert Villagers to Nitwits.
 Ignores case.
-(Default: nitwits for dummies)
+(Default: stupid)
-* enableVillagerTradesReset - Allow Resetting Trades for Villagers by crouching and interacting with them while holding Paper renamed to the set config value.
+* enableVillagerTradesReset - Allow Resetting Trades for Villagers by crouching and interacting with them while holding an Emerald or Emerald Block renamed to the set config value.
 (Default: false)
-* villagerTradesResetItemName - The required name of the Paper to Reset Villager Trades.
+* villagerTradesResetItemName - The required name of the Emerald or Emerald Block to Reset Villager Trades.
 Ignores case.
 (Default: reset)

 * zombieConversionChance - Chance for Zombie Conversion (Default: 0)
 * witchConversionChance - Chance for Witch Conversion (Default: 0)